 - One participant has submitted an alternative wording to paragraph 1, which is more condensed.
 This is inserted as "paragraph 1.Alt."
 I invite for a discussion on this. - Several participants have proposed to refer to the "polluter pays principle" in paragraph 2 instead of the "precautionary principle".
 I fully support this suggested change. - One participant has submitted an alternative wording to paragraph 2.
 This is inserted as "paragraph 2.Alt."
 I note that the original paragraph 2 refers to the "polluter pays principle" while the alternative paragraph (now) refers to the "precautionary principle" In this context I believe that the original wording (referring to the "polluter pays principle") is correct and this version should be used going forward. - Several participants have proposed deleting paragraph 3 relating to cases where the contractor's payment is insufficient to remedy the damage which has arisen from the exploitation, thus allowing the compensation fund to be used.
-As this is a principal discussion, I invite the proponents of this proposal to present their views and all participants to have a discussion on this. - Furthermore, it should be noted that besides the incoming proposals to this draft regulation, a participant has submitted an alternative proposal for rewording/restructuring the draft regulation.
-This is inserted as "regulation 55.Alt".
-I believe that there is merit to this proposal, also considering that paragraph 2 (as the submitting participant also noted) of this alternative regulation has been worded to align with the wording in the 2011-Advisory Opinion from ITLOS on "Responsibilities and Obligations of States sponsoring persons and entities with respect to activities in the Area".
+As this is a principal discussion, I invite the proponents of this proposal to present their views and all participants to have a discussion on this. - Furthermore, it should be noted that besides the incoming proposals to this draft regulation, several participant have submitted alternative proposals for rewording/restructuring the draft regulation.
+This is inserted as "regulation 55.Alt 1" and "regulation 55.Alt 2".
+I believe that there is merit to these proposals.
+In respect of 55.Alt 1 I note paragraph 2 (as the submitting participant also noted) of this alternative regulation has been worded to align with the wording in the 2011-Advisory Opinion from ITLOS on "Responsibilities and Obligations of States sponsoring persons and entities with respect to activities in the Area".
 (See para 206 of the Advisory Opinion).
 I invite for a discussion on this.
+In respect of 55.Alt 2, it is suggested that the details listed in the original wording would be best placed in the Rules and Procedures of the Fund and Standards and Guidelines where necessary.